San Diego Hit and Run Lawyer

 If you sold the car that the police are questioning you about, please contact an experienced criminal trial lawyer to help communicate your case with the investigator.
 Often times there needs to be a bill of sale date before the incident to show transfer or title.
-The DMV is lazy a times and prolongs the transfer process in Sacramento.
+The DMV is lazy at times and prolongs the transfer process in Sacramento.
 However, during the time the transfer is processing you are still the owner of the vehicle and assume all liabilities of the vehicle.

 California law requires a person involved in a vehicle accident that results in property damage or bodily injury to stop, render aid, and exchange information.
 The law is that if there was a collision then it is your obligation to make sure to exchange insurance information.
-Often times it is easier to resolve this case informally by having the insurance companies take care of any damages outside the courts involvement.
+Often times it is easier to resolve this case informally by having the insurance companies take care of any damages outside the court’s involvement.
 Typically, the insurance companies have their own independent investigators and will help the defense when the accident is the result of the victim’s negligence.
-It is easier to get these cases dismissed when the only result is property damage.
+It is easier to get these cases dismissed when the only result in property damage.

 It becomes more complicated when a person needs medical attention as a result of the accident.
-Insurance companies will typically make it more difficult on the insured when there are medical liens as a result.
+Insurance companies will typically make it more difficult for the insured when there are medical liens as a result.
 Property damage is easier to handle over on-going treatment care of a victim of a collision accident.
 The prosecution will often ask for restitution in these cases to make sure that the victim is whole.
 It is easier to negotiate a civil compromise instead of walking away with a conviction on your record.
 Please feel free to contact a criminal defense attorney to discuss common settlement options in a hit and run case.
 I have experience settling these cases with the District Attorney’s office before they even file it with the court.